Bangulli/PrettyPrint/README.md

     format = PPFormat([ColourText('black'), ColourBackground('white'), Effect('underlined')]) # initialize formatter object
     printer('hello world', fmt=format) # call printer to print

+### Presets
+PrettyPrint comes with a few format presets to speed up the usage.
+- Error: Red, Bold and underlined text
+- Success: Green, Bold and underlined text
+- Warning: Yellow, Bold and underlined text

+To use any of the presets simply instantiate a preset object, which will create a ready to use PPFormat object.

+    import PrettyPrint
+    preset = PrettyPrint.Warning()
+    printer = PrettyPrint.Printer()
+    printer('warning: something happened', preset)

 ## Logging
 Logfiles will be created with the name YMD-H:M_PrettyPrint_Autolog in the script working directory.